 Viewed from the front, the BMW M4 coupe stands out most prominently with its powerful contours which lend it a powerfully expressive face.
 The twin-bar kidney grille features black paintwork and a M4 logo.
 The powerfully designed front apron incorporates large intakes, which supply cooling air to the high-performance engine and brakes.
 Among the other hallmark BMW M design features on display is the characteristic power dome on the bonnet, which hints at the potential of the brawny M TwinPower Turbo power unit and creates space for the intercooler.
 New exterior mirrors - with their suggested twin-stalk mounts - optimise the aerodynamics of the sporty BMW M4 coupe.
 The hallmark BMW proportions of a long bonnet, long wheelbase and short front overhang are further emphasised by familiar M design elements.

-M gills are integrated with Air Breathers, which team up with the Air Curtains in the front apron to help optimise the airflow around the wheel arches and therefore improve aerodynamics.
+The redesigned M gills are integrated with Air Breathers, which team up with the Air Curtains in the front apron to help optimise the airflow around the wheel arches and therefore improve aerodynamics.
 The prominently flared wheel arches encase 18-inch BMW M double-spoke wheels that bear the M logo.
 At the rear end are high-gloss polished slanting twin exhaust tailpipes, which are framed like jewels by the sculptural rear apron with its integrated diffuser.
 The tailgate of the BMW M4 Coupe features an integrated rear spoiler made from lightweight carbon-fibre-reinforced plastic.
 As well as performing a functional aerodynamic role, the tailgate also contributes significantly to the BMW M4's standalone design.

 Power